 At your appointment, your doctor may:

-- review your physical symptoms, including looking in your mouth for saliva output, sores, tooth and gum decay, and other conditions
+- review your physical symptoms, including looking in your mouth for saliva output, sores, gum and tooth decay, and other conditions

 - ask about your medical history